Hinduwebsite.com

 The rainy season had given the people of Gandhara a respite from the suffering caused by the hostilities of their enemies.
 The king, Kanishka’s elder brother, continued to wage war against the Parthians and concentrated his forces for striking a decisive blow.
 But while the best troops of the country had thus still to be employed against a formidable foe, the mountaineers renewed their raids, and the king of Magadha, too weak to interfere with his stubborn vassals, pleaded their cause declaring that they had grievances against the kingdom of Gandhara and could therefore not be restrained.
 The prince accordingly declared war on the kingdom of Magadha.
 He raised an army, and the young men of the peasantry, who had suffered much from this state of unrest, gladly allowed themselves to be enlisted.

 VII.
-KING KANISHKA go To Contents
+KING KANISHKA Scroll Up

 During the preparations for war against Magadha there came tidings from the Parthian frontier that the troops of Gandhara had gained a decisive victory which, however, was dearly bought, for the king himself who had been foremost among the combatants, died a glorious death on the field of battle.
 The crown now passed to Kanishka who deemed it his first duty to overcome the enemies of his nation.
 Leaving the trusted generals of his brother in command of the victorious army in Parthia, he placed himself at the head of the troops destined to march against Magadha.
 Charaka was requested to accompany him in the field, and Matura remained behind as chancellor of the state.